Project Home School

 YouTube tutorial 3

-• Sculpt a face from clay.
+• Sculpt a face using playdoh.
 You may opt to use an armature as seen in the first video, although it is not mandatory.

 YouTube Tutorial